blackbeltdevelopers/cheatsheats/HTML.md

 ### html _tag_

-- All web pages start with the html element
+- All web pages start with the html element As it's used as a container for all of the HTML of an entire document.
-- It’s also called the root element because it’s at the root of the tree of elements that make up a web page
+- It’s also called the root element because it’s at the root of the elements tree that makes up a web page
+- Usage: structural
 <br>

 ### head

-- It's a container for metadata (data about data)
+- It's a container for metadata (later topic but for now it's known as "data about data")
 - Anything that goes inside the head element is not displayed on the page
 - the title element inside is for the page (browser tab) title
 <br>